A Large Honkin’ Holster for a Large Honkin’ Pistol

 This, of course, is not a hybrid holster where there is an inner backing that is drilled for a Kydex outer shell.
 This is all leather, baby!
 As such, it takes some breaking in and the usual “Pistol in a Plastic Bag” technique was initially used overnight.
-The next day the holster was broken in The holster inner is rough out and will, eventually, wear on a pistol’s finish.
+The next day the holster was broken in fully by sliding the pistol in and out about a hundred times, or as many times as I felt necessary.
+The holster inner is rough out and will, eventually, wear on a pistol’s finish.
 However, it is leather wear and not the harsh wear that Kydex can have on a pistols finish.

 The trigger guard area has enough leather to keep the trigger finger out of the trigger guard, and that is something that we want to guard against (pardon the pun).